merenlab/merenlab.org/data/micr-obs-future/index.md

 This section explains how to download and quality filter short metagenomic reads from the Hawaii Ocean Time-Series ([Biller et al., 2018](https://doi.org/10.1038/sdata.2018.176), [Mende et al., 2017](https://doi.org/10.1038/s41564-017-0008-3)), the Bermuda Atlantic Time-series Study ([Biller et al. 2018](https://doi.org/10.1038/sdata.2018.176)) OceaTARA Oceans project ([Sunagawa et al., 2015](https://doi.org/10.1126/science.1261359)), the Malaspina Expedition ([Sánchez et al., 2024](https://doi.org/10.1038/s41597-024-02974-1)), the Bio-GO-SHIP project ([Larkin et al., 2021](https://doi.org/10.1038/s41597-021-00889-9)), the bioGEOTRACES project ([Biller et al. 2018](https://doi.org/10.1038/sdata.2018.176)), and the Ocean Sampling Day project ([Kopf et al., 2015](https://doi.org/10.1186/s13742-015-0066-5)).

-> [!NOTE]
+{:.notice}
-> All metagenomes we analyzed are publicly available through the European Nucleotide Archive (ENA) repository and NCBI.
+All metagenomes we analyzed are publicly available through the European Nucleotide Archive (ENA) repository and NCBI.
 The project accession numbers are given above in the Summary table.

 ### Downloading the metagenomes
 To download the metagenomes, we will use anvi'o's `[sra_download`](https://anvio.org/help/main/workflows/sra-download/).
 For this, we need a`SRA_accession_list.txt` for each project and a `download_config.json` config file.